denten-books/plain-text/1-chapter.md

 ingests reels of tape.
 But unlike telegraphs or film projectors, the ingested symbolic representation becomes effectively, by definition, a part of the machine's internal configuration.
-Remember that in constructing his contraption, Turing continusly appeals to the model of human cognition.
+Remember that in constructing his contraption, Turing continually appeals to the model of human cognition.
 A child in the process of reading or doing mathematics similarly "ingests" symbols.
 These symbols really do become a part of the child's mental apparatus, affecting a change in brain states on some real and empirically observable